 - Customer is not aware of the solution: they only know the problem they have and are looking for effective solutions.
 The salesperson will understand their problem and explore how the product can best resolve it.

-- Focuses on the end-goal: instead of selling the benefits of the product to the customer, the salesperson should focus on the solutions that the product provides.
-They will explore how the situation will look like when the customer’s problem is resolved.
+- Focuses on the end goal: instead of selling the benefits of the product to the customer, the salesperson should focus on the solutions that the product provides.
+They will explore how the situation will look when the customer’s problem is resolved.

 - An effective combination: solution selling focuses on creating effective combinations of products and services to meet complex customer demands.
 It’s the right choice for businesses with multiple products and services and complex business models.
 They can combine multiple products and services from their existing portfolio.
 This can be done to provide a holistic or complete solution to the customer.

 Let’s take a look at all the differences between transactional and solution selling, with a couple of examples: